 \subsection{Methodology Limitations}

-The primary limitation present within this methodology is the conversion from the MMVP to specific prompts that cover the same visual element as the questions.
-As the prompts are written by 2 separate members of our research team, albeit following a strict linguistic structure, there is inherent prompt design bias.
+The primary limitation present within this methodology is the conversion from the MMVP questions to specific prompts that cover the same visual elements as the questions.
+As the prompts are written by four authors of our research team, albeit following a strict linguistic structure, there is inherent prompt design bias.
 This hinders our ability to definitively state that the translation of categories and tasks tested can be completely translated to image generation models.
-However, the structure that we utilized in order to define the creation of the prompts, as outlined in Section 3, ensures that each prompt follows the same structure and inherits the same information from each question to ensure rigorous alignment.
+However, the procedure that we utilize to define the creation of the prompts, as outlined in Section \ref{prompting_procedure}, ensures that each prompt follows the same structure and inherits the same information from each corresponding question to facilitate rigorous alignment.

-Furthermore, each prompt and each question could fall under multiple categories.
-However, to allow for predominantly accurate findings, we assigned each prompt and question to only one category.
-However, while their success and failures could also influence the accuracy of other categories that they could fall under, it is not incorporated into the final numbers.
-However, each prompt is double-checked by multiple human prompt writers to optimize categorization in order to mitigate this issue.
+Furthermore, each prompt and question could fall under multiple categories.
+Nonetheless, to allow for predominantly accurate findings, we assign each prompt and question to only one category.
+Consequently, while performance on the prompts and questions could also influence the accuracy of other categories that they could fall under, it is not incorporated into the final numbers.
+Additionally, each prompt is double-checked by multiple human prompt writers to optimize categorization and mitigate this issue.

 Another limitation includes the unbalanced model usage of IGMs compared to MLLMs.
-Due to the lack of availability of image generation models through API keys and time constraints, we were unable to test as many IGMs as MLLMs.
-This imbalance means that our accuracy averages for our IGM could potentially be less representative of the overall failure modes of all IGMs compared to the representation offered by the MLLM accuracy averages.
+Due to the lack of availability of image generation models through API keys and time constraints, we are unable to test as many IGMs as MLLMs.
+This imbalance means that our accuracy averages for our IGMs could potentially be less representative of the overall failure modes of all IGMs, when compared to the representation offered by our MLLM accuracy averages.